Kangaroo Island: An Overview

 - Taste some of the finest gourmet flavors in the world — think pure-strain honey, farm-fresh sheep cheese, wild-caught seafood and crayfish, and fine oils

 - Remark at spectacular seaside boulders overlooking the crashing coastline

 - Infrastructure for accessible and sustainable tourism is newly developing

 - Businesses are limited on the island and services can be costly.
-A round-trip ferry ride to access the island will set you back USD 75 alone.

 - The island is much bigger than many visitors are prepared for.
 Managing to experience all the great highlights here requires multiple days and efficient planning.